microsoft/AirSim/docs/python.md

-## Using Python with AirSim
+# Using Python with AirSim

-You can call AirSim from Python to control the drone and get images back.
+You can call AirSim APIs from Python to control the drone and get vehicle state and images back.

 First install the following Python package: